MarcoBosglez/banner-interactivo/README.md

 ### **Design & Art**
 - **Digital Illustration / Graphic Design:** Custom banner art and promotional assets
 - **Asset Optimization:** Compression and sizing for fast web loading without quality loss

+---

+## 🔒 License & Usage

+© 2026 Marco González. **All Rights Reserved.**

+This repository contains custom code and visual assets created for client release (ONErpm / Spotify).
+Source code and artwork are displayed strictly for portfolio purposes and may not be copied, cloned, or redistributed without permission.